Andrew van Doorn, Chief Executive

 His principal interest is in how research can be successfully applied to understand and tackle urban inequality.

-Christina Knudsen, Data Scientist
+Christina Knudsen, Data Analyst

 Christina joined HACT in June 2015.
 After completing her Psychology degree at Cardiff University, she went on to read Data Science at Royal Holloway, University of London and is in the process of gaining her MSc.
 Christina has an interest in the public sector and has previously worked for the NHS during her studies.
 The opportunity to use her analytic and programming skills while working at HACT is something Christina is greatly looking forward to.